danplotkin/mastering_rl/README.md

 6. **Neural Networks:** Basic understanding of neural networks and their functioning will be useful.

 7. **Experience with Frameworks:** Familiarity with machine learning/deep learning frameworks like TensorFlow or PyTorch can be beneficial for implementing algorithms.
+We will be using PyTorch.